OfficeDev/teams-toolkit/packages/dotnet-sdk/README.md

     Console.WriteLine(message);
 }
 ```

+### Upgrade from 0.3.0-rc to 0.4.0 (For projects created by Visual Studio 2022 17.1 Preview toolkit)
+If there is an existing project created in VS2022 17.1 Preview, you can use the following steps to upgrade:
+- In `appsettings.{Environment}.json` file:
+1. Add `OAuthAuthority` under `TeamsFx:Authentication` and copy the value from `OAUTH_AUTHORITY`.
+2. Remove the line `"SimpleAuthEndpoint": "https://localhost:44357/"`.
+3. Remove lines of configuration starting with "CLIENT_ID", "IDENTIFIER_URI", "TAB_APP_ENDPOINT", "OAUTH_AUTHORITY", "AAD_METADATA_ADDRESS", "ALLOWED_APP_IDS".
+4. Remove the Nuget dependency package "Microsoft.TeamsFx.SimpleAuth".
+- In Solution Explorer:
+1. Right click project file and choose "Manage User Secrets".
+2. Change key name "CLIENT_SECRET" to "TeamsFx:Authentication:ClientSecret".

 ### Configure Logging
 `ILogger` is used to print logs.
 You can configure logging in appsettings.{Environment}.json.
 [Visit the ASP.NET documentation to learn more](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#configure-logging-1)